mk48/mkumaran.net/content/blog/2021/Blazor-PWA/index.md

 - Here, I just explained the concept and not the best practices.
 - Notification in separate device will be treated a new subscription.
 One user can use multiple devices. so in server side we have to keep all the devices for a user.
 - while unsubscribing, we have to remove all the device info in server side also.

-In the next post, i will explain how to build and deploy.